-Volume of the batch is varying and based on that estimated cost may high or low.
+The volume of the batch is varying and based on that estimated cost may high or low.
 During estimating estimator has to identify all those facts individually otherwise estimate will unrealistic.
-This is risk for estimator as he cannot predict material conditions during estimating.
+This is a risk for the estimator as he cannot predict material conditions during estimating.

-Therefore weight batching helps estimator to build up more realistic concrete rate as it is standard proportioning.
-Weight of materials are directly related to the space (volume) occupied by them.
+Therefore weight batching helps estimator to build up a more realistic concrete rate as it is standard proportioning.
+The weight of materials are directly related to the space (volume) occupied by them.
 Hence weigh batching is both accurate and logical to use.

-In weigh batching the mix proportions are usually based on 50 kg bag of cement.
-A mix may be specified as: 50 kg cement: 128 kg sand: 189 kg broken stone: 22.5 liters of water (0.45 water cement ratio) The execution of this in the field is quite accurate because the cement is bagged by weight in the factory.
-Also it is easy to build up cost for the concrete as no need to concern above variables.
+In weigh batching the mix, proportions are usually based on a 50 kg bag of cement.
+A mix may be specified as 50 kg cement: 128 kg sand: 189 kg broken stone: 22.5 liters of water (0.45 water-cement ratio) The execution of this in the field is quite accurate because the cement is bagged by weight in the factory.
+Also, it is easy to build up costs for the concrete as no need to concern the above variables.

-Thus if estimator has idea about concrete grades, volumes and required material weights for those volumes, even though the specifications given from volume estimator can simply convert it to weight and can build up rate accurately.
+Thus if the estimator has an idea about concrete grades, volumes, and required material weights for those volumes, even though the specifications given from the volume estimator can simply convert it to weight and can build up rate accurately.

-Quantity surveyors always concern about time, cost and quality and the ultimate target of the estimating/pricing is to build up competitive bid.
-Weight batching of concrete fulfills all 3 factors as quality assurance during pricing and construction, combination with making economical concrete mix in rational time period.
+Quantity surveyors always concern about time, cost, and quality, and the ultimate target of the estimating/pricing is to build up a competitive bid.
+Weight batching of concrete fulfills all 3 factors as quality assurance during pricing and construction, combined with making economical concrete mix in a rational time period.